jgermita/jekyll-now/_posts/2018-7-29-Sandstorm-Event-Report.md

 Thanks to everyone I met at Destruction Under the Stars.
 The combat robotics community is very welcoming and positive.
 Can't wait to see you all at the next one!

+*Edit 7/31* More thoughts on what to change in designs moving forward

+* Change batteries to XT30s.
+JST connectors that come stock on my batteries can only deliver about 10A continuous.
+XT30s can handle more, allowing me to use more of the battery's discharge current.
+* MAYBE make the battery smaller?
+Chargers showed I never really drained more than 25% of the battery's capacity per fight.
+This may change with the XT30 upgrade
+* Top cover mounting screws to 6-32, use fewer screws.
+4-40 heat set inserts were a little finicky to align, screws don't really come much longer than 1.5", and the clearance hole diameter is a little funky to cut on the CNC I use.
+* Put LEDs on a fused circuit just in case they get damaged.
+* Maybe do a small batch of press/screw on propdrive flanges for belt applications.
+* Do better testing vs wedges.
+Maybe build a wedge for testing?
+Maybe magnets would be a good idea?
+* Single tooth weapon will probably be better for the Sandstorm design.